 His name was Bob.
 Bob worked for the Coast Guard and was pretty high up.
-He and Dink designed this apparatus so when a ship or a barge rammed or got rammed it was like a large diaper with cables to go around the vessel that would cover a hole or split and the outside would inflate forming a seal against the hub.
+He and Dink designed this apparatus so when a ship or a barge rammed into something or got rammed it was like a large diaper with cables to go around the vessel that would cover a hole or split and the outside would inflate forming a seal against the vessels hull.
 This would stop the leak until the oil or other liquid could be pumped off.

 He had a small prototype built.
 It really was impressive.
 They had started the patent process and if I’d give him a certain amount of money I could have a stake in this thing.
 He had made a deal with this patent attorney that he would walk the thing through and do everything for $12,000 cash.